6 November 2018

-We lost our brand new branch cutter to the fire…as well as our inherited BMW’s engin.
+We lost our brand new branch cutter to the fire… as well as our inherited BMW’s engine.

-During our evacuation, everyone around us were in distress and contacting us…it felt super unreal and chaotic.
+During our evacuation, everyone around us was in distress and contacting us… it felt super unreal and chaotic.

 We were very scared, when two of our volunteers, Wilmarie and Driaan, who have never been on the farm before, went missing during the fires raging in the Bluegum forest.

-Thankfully, Dries, who knew the farm as Reinhardt and him went looking for fires the previous day, (before the raging Bluegum forest happened), were sent to look for the missing volunteers.
+Thankfully, Dries, who knew the farm as Reinhardt and he went looking for fires the previous day, (before the raging Bluegum forest happened), was sent to look for the missing volunteers.
 Hours after disappearing, Dries brought them to our house by way of the river.

-At this point we were still waiting for a helicopter to drop water as we were told they would after numerous phone calls to the authorities.
-We found out later that the helicopter bringing the water to us, were diverted to a home that were on fire…which is understandable.
-At that point it would not have made a difference as the Bluegum forest were already burning out of control.
+At this point, we were still waiting for a helicopter to drop water as we were told they would after numerous phone calls to the authorities.
+We found out later that the helicopter bringing the water to us was diverted to a home that was on fire… which is understandable.
+At that point, it would not have made a difference as the Bluegum forest was already burning out of control.